You know, Snirdly just had an interesting observation.

 I haven't the slightest clue how to make that happen.

-So here it's another attempt at command and control over the energy sector of the economy after they sew up the financial services sector, after they sew up health care.
+So here it's another attempt at command and control over the energy sector of the economy.

 They are unstoppable until November.

-I want to share with you pieces of a column today by Daniel Henninger in the uh Wall Street Journal.
+I'm going to share with you pieces of a column today by Daniel Henninger in the Wall Street Journal.

 Democrats at the Edge of the Cliff.

-Democrats are spending trillions of dollars at the worst possible moment with a new poll showing public trust in government at a historic law of 22%.
+Democrats are spending trillions of dollars at the worst possible moment with a new poll showing public trust in government at a historic low of 22%.

 Henninger says there was something almost eerie about the way the Democrats said their health care legislation was what the American people had waited 70 years for.